SnowyMouse/invader/README.md

   -i --info                    Show credits, source info, and other info.
   -o --output-tags <dir>       Set the output tags directory.
   -O --overwrite               Overwrite any output tags if they exist.
-  -P --fs-path                 Use a filesystem path for the tag path if
+  -P --fs-path                 Use a filesystem path for the tag.
-                               specifying a tag.
   -s --single-tag              Convert a specific tag.
 This can be specified
                                multiple times for multiple tags, but cannot be used with -a.
-  -t --tags <dir>              Set the input tags directory.
+  -t --tags <dir>              Use the specified tags directory.
+Default:
+                               "tags"
   -T --type <type>             Type of conversion.
 Can be: gbxmodel-to-model
                                (g2m), model-to-gbxmodel (m2g),
                                chicago-extended-to-chicago (x2c)